Education of Looked After and Previously Looked After Children

 The duty applies to children who are in early years' provision (secured by the local authority under section 7(1) of the Childcare Act 2006) and continues throughout the compulsory years of education where the child is in provision funded in part or in full by the state.

-1.3 Role of the Local Authority, Virtual School Head (VSH) and School
+1.4 Role of the Local Authority, Virtual School Head (VSH) and School for Looked After and Previously Looked After Children

 Governing bodies of schools and colleges must appoint a Designated Teacher to promote the educational achievement of Children in Care and Previously Looked After Children to ensure that this person has appropriate training.